Secret vs. Confidential

 Here are 4 tips for dealing with secrets:

-- Assumption – Do not assume or let other assume that the conversation is confidential unless there is an express agreement ahead of time.
+- Assumption – Do not assume or let others assume that the conversation is confidential unless there is an express agreement ahead of time.
 Many times those wielding power relay a message and then say that it is “confidential.”
 To agree to those terms after the fact means that the person sharing the secret has just held you hostage by providing you with negative information with no way to deal with it or attempt to resolve it.
 Do not buy into assumptions.
 Be clear and have clear guiding principles about how to respond to this situation.
 Not being held hostage by insisting on accountability and transparency, is the best way to diffuse this toxic behavior.

 - Buy-In – By listening to the entire message when it is clear that the person delivering the message is just complaining and spreading negative energy, you are, in fact and perception, buying in to their message.
 Listening is a form of loving and relationship building, but only when the message is appropriate and is not creating a negative triangle.
 Once you determine the negative nature of the message, declare that you will not keep it secret and attempt to connect this person to someone that is appropriate for the message.
 Undo this triangle by connecting the three people in the triangle so a meaningful conversation can take place.

 - Model – People whom you lead will follow your example.
 If you spread secrets, then you are saying it’s alright to do it.
 Model excellence.
 Model high functioning.
 Model transparency and honesty.
+Model directness.
 The leader impacts the behavior and functioning of everyone in the system with their functioning.
 If something is wrong with the culture, then look in the mirror to see if you can find the cause.

 - Act – At the first indication of conflict because of the spreading of secrets, intervene with the process gently.
 Ask for transparency.
 Connect the parts of the triangle – or overlapping triangles.
 Stay calm and speak directly to the issues.
 Stay away from accusations.
 Use “I” language rather that what seems accusatory by using “you.”
 Use information you have observed and do not interpret for others who are not present.
 This modeling impacts the functioning of others.
 Act at the first appropriate opportunity.
 If you wait, the situation gets worse.
 A minor problem can create a nuclear disturbance if left untended.
 Do it now – later might be too late.